yxlin/yxlin.github.io/_docs/basics/descriptive.md

 ## 1280:    20    72     LR  15  15 529    0 1311       1
 ```

-The following four lines were simply convert the original column names to my factor
+The following four lines were simply to convert the original column names to my
-naming convention.
-For example, _target_ column indicates whether a stimulus was
+factor naming convention.
+For example, _target_ column indicates whether a
+stimulus was one of the four levels:
+1. right (stationary trial),
+2. left (stationary trial),
-right, left, left and right, or right and left moving dot, so I converted it to as
+3. left and right (switching trial) or
+4. right and left moving dot (switching trial),
-stimulus, namely _S_ factor.
-Similarly, R factor is from the _resp_ response column,
+so I converted it to as stimulus, _S_, factor.
+Similarly, R factor is from
-RT column was converted to second, and _correct_ column was converted to _C_.
+the _resp_ response column, RT column was converted to second,
+and _correct_ column was converted to _C_.

 ```
 S     <- d$target